rust-lang/rust/text/0000-impl-specialization.md

 motivating use cases as possible.

-The basic intuition we've been using for specialization is the idea that one impl is "more specific" than another it overlaps with.
+The basic intuition we've been using for specialization is the idea that one impl can be "more specific" than another, and that for any given type there should be at most one "most specific" impl that applies.

 Before turning this intuition into a rule, let's go through the previous examples of overlap and decide which, if any, of the impls is intuitively more specific. **Note that since we're leaving out the body of the impls, you won't see the `default` keyword that would be required in practice for the less specialized impls.**

 ```rust
 trait Foo {}